October 27th, 2021

 We have always been in a marginal snow climate, but now warming temps are cutting off even more of the winter snow.
 Every few winters we get a good snowstorm.
 We all remember that event and that pops up the long-term average.
 It is interesting that the last 3 decades seem to have leveled out a bit at around 4″ per winter at both downtown and PDX locations.

 WHAT ELSE COULD HAVE AN EFFECT ON OUR WINTER WEATHER?

 2. Pacific Decadal Oscillation (PDO) This is directly related to the sea surface temps.
 Typically during a La Nina we get a negative or “cool phase” of the PDO at the same time.
-That is not the case this time, or at least ocean temperature anomaly doesn’t seem to match the current “cool phase”.
-Strange, although sometimes it happens.
+Last year that was not the case.
+But this year we seem to be in the cool phase (right side figure below).
+Could that make this La Nina winter behave significantly different (cooler/wetter) compared to last year?
 You can read up on the PDO here: https://www.climate.gov/news-features/blogs/enso/going-out-ice-cream-first-date-pacific-decadal-oscillation

 This gives the general picture